comp426-2022-spring/a99-talitha/docs/ENDPOINTS.md

 If the username and password exists in the database, the pathname will change to "/dashboard".
-The data from pollen API for the current date of successful login.
+The data will be pulled from the pollen API for the current date of successful login.

-If login unsuccessful, an error message will be returned.
+If the login is unsuccessful, an error message will be returned.